I Killed the Zeitgeist

 I Killed the Zeitgeist is the debut solo studio album by Manic Street Preachers bass guitarist and lyricist Nicky Wire.
 It was released on 25 September 2006 by record label Red Ink.

 Background

 Many of the album's songs had previously appeared elsewhere in various formats.
-"I Killed the Zeitgeist" had been released on Christmas Day 2005 on the Manic Street Preachers' official site as a free download, while "The Shining Path" was released exclusively on iTunes for download.
+"I Killed the Zeitgeist" had been released on Christmas Day 2005 on Manic Street Preachers' official site as a free download, while "The Shining Path" was released exclusively on iTunes for download.
 In addition, a promotional album sampler had been sent out to the press and certain other people which included "I Killed the Zeitgeist", "Goodbye Suicide", "Sehnsucht" and "Everything Fades".

 Release

 "Break My Heart Slowly" was released as a single on 18 September 2006.

 I Killed the Zeitgeist was released on 25 September 2006 by record label Red Ink.

 Reception

 Stephen Thomas Erlewine of AllMusic described the album as "the sound of a slowly aging outsider who is reconnecting to his rebel roots.
 And that's what's really appealing about I Killed the Zeitgeist: it's rough and unfinished, but it's utterly alive, with its misfires as interesting as its successes, which, naturally, makes it not only a strong solo debut but some of Wire's most compelling music in years."